IsaacTroche1/MPC_ARPO_Project/README.md

 Minimal documentation is provided within the source code itself.

-The MPC algorithm implements the Quadratic Program (QP) solver OSQP.
-REFERENCE HERE
+The MPC algorithm implements the Operator-Splitting Quadratic Program (QP) solver, [OSQP](https://github.com/osqp/osqp).

+It also utilizes [Vpython](https://github.com/vpython) for rough 3D animations.

-For literature sources, please see the  "References" section at the end of REFERENCE HERE.
+For literature sources, please see the  "References" section at the end of the slides.
 # `src/` Directory
 This directory contains the necessary code for the algorithm and simulation.